oicr-gsi/shesmu/language.md

 operation.

 A `Smash` clause also groups items, but it is trying to take the same variable depending on other conditions.
 It also has _discriminators_.
+If the incoming data is a table, `Smash` is doing a sub-select.
+The _discriminators_ specify the scope of the sub-select and each smash creates a new column based on some existing data at a particular row.

     Run project_report
+      Smash
-      Smash qc = path When workflow == "BamQC 2.7+", fingerprint = file When workflow == "Fingerprinting" By project, library_name
+          qc = path Where workflow == "BamQC 2.7+",
+            # Use the output file from BamQC as `qc`
+          fingerprint = path Where workflow == "Fingerprinting"
+            # Use the output file from fingerprinting as `fingerprint`
+        By project, library_name
+            # All scoped over project + library_name pairs
+      Group
-      Group chunks = {library_name, qc, fingerprint} By project With {
+          chunks = {library_name, qc, fingerprint}
+            # Create a tuple for each interesting file for each library
+            # in this project
+        By project
+      # And create on report per project
+      With {
         memory = 4Gi,
         chunks = chunks
       }

+If a value is missing (_e.g._, there's no `Fingerprinting` workflow for a `library_name`), there will be no output for that discriminator combination.
+That is, partial smashes are discarded.

 To make reusable logic, the _Define_ olive can be used: